 1. Ensure the System is Properly Powered On

 If some of the equipment is not turned on, you may be mistaken that your connection has a problem.

 The same applies when the volume controls are turned down.
 So, check the power switch and the receiver or preamplifier they are plugged into.

-Besides, check your source equipment like MP3 player, record player, CD, DVD or any other.
+Besides, check your source equipment like an MP3 player, record player, CD, DVD, or any other.